keithrbennett/keithrbennett.github.io/blog/_posts/2024-09-20-synchronous-threaded-fiber-http-requests-in-ruby.md

 In this article, we will explore different ways to make HTTP requests in Ruby and compare their performance.
 We will focus on three approaches: synchronous, threaded, and fiber-based.
 We will use a simple example of checking the availability of the same URL multiple times.
 Our tests will measure sending 1 to 256 requests using the different approaches.

 Why do I care?
 I have a Ruby on Rails web site containing many links to YouTube song videos, and they are subject to being pulled by their owner or taken down due to copyright issues.
-I wanted to automate as a rake task the checking of these links for availability, so that I can do the check with minimal effort from time to time.
+I wanted to automate the checking of these links for availability as a rake task, so that I can run the check with minimal effort from time to time.
 The links are stored in the project in a YAML file, so it's easy to read them into memory.
 However, how would I check them for accessibility?

 To simplify the examples below, instead of fetching the real URL's, I will fetch the same URL multiple times.
 I'll use a URL built with `"https://httpbin.org/delay/#{sleep_seconds}"` to access the Internet and simulate the response delay with a sleep on the server.
 The examples will return an array containing the responses.